The Complete Guide to Building a Skill

 A skill is a folder containing:

-- SKILL.md (required): Instructions in Markdown with YAML frontmatter
+- SKILL.md (required): The main instruction file in Markdown with YAML frontmatter

 - scripts/ (optional): Executable code (Python, Bash, etc.)